rishavm1/Droidrun-hackthon-solution/README.md

-# 🛒 DroidRun Hackathon Solution - Smart Automatic Shopper
+# 🛒 DroidRun Hackathon Solution -  Automatic Shopper

 An AI-powered Android agent that autonomously finds the best deals across Amazon and Flipkart using computer vision and intelligent decision making.